-Reminder: Please review general grant eligibility and guidelines before proceeding.
+Reminder: Please review General Grant Information and Eligibility Requirements before proceeding.

-This category is designed to give schools and school districts funding to bring artists into the classroom, either virtually or in person, for a residency during the fall semester of 2022 or spring semester of 2023.
-Grant funding supports standards-based, long-term (10 days and longer) artist residencies that provide students with the opportunity to gain in-depth knowledge and skills in the arts.
+Grant funding supports standards-based, long-term (5 days and longer) artist residencies that provide students with the opportunity to gain in-depth knowledge and skills in the arts.
 Educators and artists collaborate to design an artist residency that meets the specific needs of the school and engages students in hands-on, participatory arts learning.
-At a minimum, artists work with the same group of students for 10 days during the residency.
+At a minimum, artists work with the same group of students for 5 days during the residency.
 Residency days and weeks do not have to be consecutive.

-Pre K–12 schools and school districts in North Carolina may apply for this funding.
+Nonprofit organizations, pre K–12 schools, and school districts in North Carolina may apply for this funding.
+Applicants to Arts in Education Artist Residency Grant may not also apply for the cARTwheels Program Grant.

 Grant amounts range from $5,000 to $15,000.
-Grant funds may be used for artist fees, marketing, contractual fees, artist/contractor travel, and other project-related expenses.
+Grant funds may be used for artist fees, contractual fees, artist/contractor travel, and other project-related expenses.
 Grants may not fund fees for student artists and ensembles.
-All grants must be matched dollar for dollar except those serving rural, low-wealth counties designated Tier 1, which are eligible for 75 to 100 percent funding.
-Organizations must make a strong case for financial need if the cash match is less than one-to-one.

 Potential for successful implementation